Psychedelic Assisted Psychotherapy

 Research indicates that psilocybin facilitates an increased ability to purge deep-seated grief and emotional burdens, which is crucial for trauma recovery.
 Neuroimaging studies reveal that psilocybin activates and strengthens neural networks associated with emotional processing and cognitive flexibility, including enhanced connectivity within the Default Mode Network and between various brain regions.
 These changes correlate with improved creative problem-solving abilities, allowing clients to approach their mental health challenges with renewed perspective.
 Additionally, psilocybin therapy has been shown to elevate serotonin levels, contributing to mood regulation and overall improvements in depressive symptoms.
 These findings underscore the potential of psilocybin as a transformative treatment modality for depression and trauma.
 Many people find their subjective experiences with psilocybin profoundly mystical or spiritual, touching into the fabric of why we are here on earth, with visuals that allow them to unlock creative ways to move beyond their challenges and stuck points with a greater connection to self and humanity.

-What to Expect: For most trauma survivors ongoing psychotherapy is crucial when considering psilocybin therapy, especially in preparing for managing and stabilizing symptoms before entering into the vulnerable experience of being in Non-Ordinary States of Consciousness with a trained guide, and integrating the lessons learned into ordinary life after the dosing encounter.
-It is not uncommon that individuals may need more than one psilocybin dosing-session to overcome their challenges.
-At this time Alchemy Arts Therapy is unable to facilitate Psilocybin Assisted Psychotherapy medicine-dosing sessions due to the decision to focus additional training hours in Somatic Therapy to deepen Psychedelic Integration and Trauma healing - the most important part of ones journey.
+Important Consideration: For most trauma survivors ongoing psychotherapy is crucial when considering psilocybin therapy, especially in preparing for managing and stabilizing symptoms before entering into the vulnerable experience of being in Non-Ordinary States of Consciousness with a trained guide.
+It is not uncommon that individuals may need more than one psilocybin dosing-session to overcome their challenges, which demonstrates it is not a magic bullet or overnight fix.
 Alchemy Arts Therapy is able to help you reduce harm through the very important steps of preparation, and integration with your personal or professional use of these substances for improved mental health outcomes.
 Alchemy Arts Therapy can help you decide between micro-dosing protocols or larger journeys.
 Additionally, Alchemy Arts Therapy is able to provide referrals for Psilocybin Assisted Therapy healing centers and providers that facilitate mushroom-dosing sessions upon request.

 “Psychedelics, used responsibly and with proper caution, would be for psychiatry what the microscope is for biology and medicine or the telescope is for astronomy.”